dtubb/fichero/readme.md

 - Writes Markdown, with metadata in human-readable [YAML]() format.
 - Easy to use command-line interface (CLI), made with [Typer](https://typer.tiangolo.com).
 - Prettified terminal output, with [Rich](https://rich.readthedocs.io/en/stable/index.html).

+## Useage

+1. clone this repository
+`git clone https://github.com/dtubb/fichero.git && cd fichero`
+2. install Python and dependencies
+`conda env create --file=project_folder/linux_cuda.yml`

+To run commands in the workflow, first navigate to the projects_folder `cd project_folder` then type
+`python -m weasel run`
+you should see the help display with a list of available commands.
+For example, to fetch the IIIF images from the British Library, you would execute:
+`python -m weasel run fetch_iiif`